magento/devdocs/guides/v2.0/cloud/reference/discover-arch.md

 *	Git
 *	Secure Shell (SSH)

 You can even have multiple applications running in the same project.
-Building a microservice oriented architecture with Magento Commerce is as easy as managing a monolithic application.
+Building a microservice oriented architecture with {{site.data.var.<ee>}} is as easy as managing a monolithic application.

 ## Software versions {#cloud-arch-software}
 {{site.data.var.<ece>}} uses: